 This remake of the 2008 French torture porn didn’t live up to its original--to be fair, that would have been a difficult task.
 But it did provide a fantastic central character in Lucy, and reimagined the original rather than simply remaking it in English.
 The 2016 film is less condemning of the torture contained within, but if you’re a fan of the gore and terror, it’s worth a watch.
+And at a tight 90 minutes, Martyrs hits its disturbing depths quickly.

 10 Cloverfield Lane

 10 Cloverfield Lane wasn’t quite a sequel to J.J.
 Abrams’s earlier Cloverfield, but it shares much of the spirit of its predecessor.
 When Michelle wakes up in an underground bunker, she is told that the world has ended while she was unconscious.
+The claustrophobia and paranoia of this Cloverfield sequel made it an utterly terrifying viewing experience–and easily clocks it in as the best of the franchise.

 Before I Wake